 Note: This page contains side effects data for the generic drug quetiapine.
 It is possible that some of the dosage forms included below may not apply to the brand name Seroquel.

 It is possible that some side effects of Seroquel may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to quetiapine: oral tablet, oral tablet extended release

-Along with its needed effects, quetiapine (the active ingredient contained in Seroquel) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, quetiapine (the active ingredient contained in Seroquel) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking quetiapine:More common
+If any of the following side effects occur while taking quetiapine, check with your doctor immediately:More common

 - cold sweats

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - sleepiness or unusual drowsiness